Joi Ito: MIT Media Lab (2011–2019)

 In April 2011, Ito was named the director of the MIT Media Lab; he began in this role on September 1, 2011.
 His appointment was called an "unusual choice" since Ito studied at two colleges, but did not finish his degrees.
-"The choice is radical, but brilliant," said Larry Smarr, director of Calit2.
-He was professor of the practice of media arts and sciences at MIT beginning in 2016.
+"The choice is radical, but brilliant", said Larry Smarr, director of Calit2.
 Nicholas Negroponte, Media Lab's co-founder and chairman emeritus, described the choice as bringing the media to "Joi's world".
-In an interview with Asian Scientist Magazine, Ito discussed his vision for the MIT Media Lab, and how he liked the word “learning” better than the word “education”.
+In an interview with Asian Scientist Magazine, Ito discussed his vision for the MIT Media Lab, and how he liked the word "learning" better than the word "education".

+In December 2011, Ito wrote an essay in the New York Times about the importance of open innovation and how less regulation promotes innovation.

+In June 2012, Ito publicly discussed in a Wired Magazine interview the coming chaos of tranformaation brought about by decreasing costs of innovation.
+Ito first highlights how Moore's Law has decreased the cost of innovation, colloboration and distribution.
+Next, because of these increases in innovation, massive societal transformation are under way in a chaotic and sometimes destructive fashion and Ito highlighted some principles for how to stay resilient in this accelerating transformation, one could perceive as unpredictable change.
+Ito notably outlined 9 principles of resilience.

+In May 2013, Ito proposed, in an interview in Fast Company, a solution for urban renewal is for cities to get out of the way and make it easier for young people to innovate.